 While the lower coverage limits will apply to residents of most Florida counties, Miami-Dade County and Monroe County will continue with a $1 million upward limit for coverage.
 These two counties fall under an exception that applies to counties without a “reasonable degree of competition.”
 Citizens issues 96.8 percent of the policies to homeowners in Monroe County and 62.5 percent of homeowners policies in Miami-Dade County.

-If you are homeowner with a high value property in either Monroe or Miami-Dade counties, you do not face the prospect of having your coverage cancelled because of this change in the law.
+If you are homeowner with a high value property in either Monroe or Miami-Dade counties, you do not face the prospect of having your coverage canceled because of this change in the law.
 Owners of high end properties in other counties might want to explore alternatives now in anticipation of their policy not being renewed.
-Because policies can differ dramatically in terms of the types of perils covered, policy limits and premiums, homeowners should start researcher their options now.
+Because policies can differ dramatically in terms of the types of perils covered, policy limits and premiums, homeowners should start researching their options now.

 When selecting a policy, you should review the entire policy carefully.
 If you have questions about what is included in coverage and what is excluded, you should ask the agent.
 If you have questions about the language of the policy that you find concerning, you should seek legal advice.
 Admittedly, insurance policies can be lengthy and convoluted, but a careful reading can ensure you are purchasing the protection you need.